Malogna/BSC-DEX-Prediction-Bot/README.md

 3. Extract
 4. Edit `.env-example` with your private key and desired bet amount, then rename to `.env`
 5. run `npm install` in a command prompt in the folder
 6. For PancakeSwap run `npm run start`.
-For CandleGenie run `npm run candle`
+For CandleGenie run `npm run candle` (I don't know if CandleGenie works.)
 7. ???
 8. Profit